 Ornithology looks at the biological and applied research on birds, including their evolution, structure to habitats and other trends.
 They are a specific wildlife biologist looking at their physical structure, behaviour, environmental issues and even diseases.

-Ichthyology comes under the study of marine biology, where an Ichthyologist is knowledgeable about all fish species, including their habitats, history and developmental patterns.
-It is common for these specialised Zoologists to conduct deep-sea and underwater research, therefore requiring a SCUBA certification!
+Ichthyology comes under the study of marine biology, where an Ichthyologist is knowledgeable about all fish species, including their habitats, history, and developmental patterns.
+It is common for these specialized Zoologists to conduct deep-sea and underwater research, therefore requiring a SCUBA certification!

 How to Become a Zoologist

 The pathway to a career as a Zoologist is simpler than you may think.
 Zoology degrees are available at both undergraduate and postgraduate levels.